AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 ## Increasing the number of Viewer Presets that display {#increasing-the-number-of-viewer-presets-that-display}

-AEM shows a wide variety viewer presets when viewing an assets from **[!UICONTROL Detail View > Viewers]**.
+Experience Manager shows a wide variety of viewer presets when viewing assets from **[!UICONTROL Detail View > Viewers]**.
 You can increase or decrease the number of viewers that display.

-**To increase the number of viewer presets displayed**
+**To increase the number of viewer presets displayed**:

 1. Navigate to CRXDE Lite ([https://localhost:4502/crx/de](https://localhost:4502/crx/de)).
 1. Navigate to the viewer preset listing node at `/libs/dam/gui/coral/content/commons/sidepanels/viewerpresets/viewerpresetslist`